Vietnam Visa Run 2019 – Process & Costs

 - Moc Bai – it’s one of the busiest border crossings since the border is on the route from Saigon to Phnom Penh.
 It’s very convenient to do the crossing there as the officials are very knowledgeable about the process and they are speaking English (well, some of them!).
 We’ve crossed from Vietnam to Cambodia on motorbikes through Moc Bai.
 It was effortless, but be aware of scams on the Cambodian side.

 - Tinh Bien – Locals usually use this border crossing, and it’s not a busy one, so if you don’t want to spend so much time on processing your visa, this might be the right crossing for you!

-Pick the one that is the nearest to the place you’re currently staying at, as the visa run usually takes a whole day of traveling there and back.
+Pick the one that is the nearest to the place you’re currently staying at, as the visa run usually takes a whole day.

 Now you have every detail for doing your next visa run.
 Always do the cost and time analysis of your options and pick the best one for you.

-If you have any question or any dilemmas, feel free to hit us up, and we will be more than happy to help you out!
+If you have any questions or any dilemmas, feel free to hit us up, and we will be more than happy to help you out!